- The Enterprise

-In addition to her parents and husband, she was preceded in death by her son, James Levi Berry; grandson, Tony Berry; and brother, John Mugg.
+In addition to her husband and parents, she was preceded in death by a son, James Levi Berry; a grandson, Tony Berry; and a brother, John Mugg.

-Visitation will be held from 9:30 a.m. until time of service at 11 a.m.
-Dec.
-6 at Gospel Tabernacle of Prayer Church, Clements.
-Burial will take place at Charles Memorial Gardens, Leonardtown.
+The family will receive friends Dec.
+6 from 9:30 a.m. until time of service at 11 a.m. at Gospel Tabernacle of Prayer Church in Clements.
+Interment will follow at Charles Memorial Gardens in Leonardtown.

-Arrangements are being handled by Briscoe-Tonic Funeral Home, Mechanicsville.
+Arrangements are being handled by Briscoe-Tonic Funeral Home in Mechanicsville.